 Although the above procedures are essential for patients with periodontal disease to begin the healing process, scaling, root planning and prophylaxis are also employed as preventative measures (Periodontal Supportive Maintenance Care), to maintain our patients long term oral-periodontal health.

 The Importance of a Thorough Periodontal Examination

 A thorough examination of the mouth is critical to define your future care needs.
-Dr. Novack’s comprehensive examination will include a determination of the amount of plaque and tartar present, the degree of periodontal infection, the depth of the pockets, assessment as to whether infection has spread to involve the supporting structures of your teeth, (periodontal fibres and bone) along with X-ray analysis.
+Dr. Novack’s comprehensive examination, along with his Periodontal FAQ page, will include a determination of the amount of plaque and tartar present, the degree of periodontal infection, the depth of the pockets, assessment as to whether infection has spread to involve the supporting structures of your teeth, (periodontal fibres and bone) along with X-ray analysis.
 The results of Dr. Novack’s assessment of your case documentation will define the extent of Initial Periodontal Sanative Therapy that you will require and thereafter, what further care may be needed.
 Dr. Novack either personally or in collaboration with his expertly trained hygienist will perform Initial Periodontal Sanative Therapy (scaling, root planning, soft tissue curettage and prophylaxis).

 Dependent upon the severity of your condition, the extent and spread of infection in your gums, the amount of tartar present the depth of the gum pockets, Dr. Novack may recommend local anesthesia when performing Initial Periodontal Sanative Therapy procedure.
 Our office philosophy requires patient treatment be performed in a caring, compassionate and pain free manner.